lylo/pagecord/CONTRIBUTIONS.md

 Using Pagecord and buying a premium subscription is the obvious way to help out, and would be very much appreciated.

+Or you can [buy me a coffee](https://buymeacoffee.com/heyolly) if you like! ☕️😊

-Also, if there are any generous souls out there wishing to help fund the hosting please do get in touch!
+Also, if there are any generous souls out there wishing to help out with hosting please do get in touch!